 Are there security cameras?

-Our building is equipped with five cameras that overlook the front yard, front entry, center courtyard, end of driveway, and the parking area.
+Our building is equipped with multiple cameras that overlook the front yard, front entry, center courtyard, end of driveway, and the parking area.

 Do the kitchens have a dishwasher?

 Almost all of our kitchens are original to the 1950s and back then, dishwashers were a luxury for the wealthy so our kitchens were designed without them.
 While times have changed, our electrical has not and therefore we are unable to install dishwashers even though we’d very much like to.
 Whenever we’ve asked departing residents if not having a dishwasher was an issue for them, almost all of them have said that they never even really noticed.
 And we’d much rather handwash our dishes in a pretty kitchen versus putting them in an old dishwasher that who knows when the landlord last deep cleaned it.

 What about a microwave?

 Similar to the reason why we are unable to offer dishwashers, the same is true for microwaves since they would be required to be wired on their own circuit.
 Residents, however, are permitted to have a microwave that plugs into an outlet.